MicrosoftDocs/well-architected/well-architected/mission-critical/alwayson-deployment-testing.md

 ---
-title: Mission-Critical Workloads Critical Design Area - Deployment and Testing
+title: Mission-Critical Workloads - Deployment and Testing
-description: This section provides detailed design considerations and recommondations for the deployment and testing critical desgin area.
+description: This design area will focus on how to eradicate downtime and maintain application health for deployment operations, providing key considerations and recommendations intended to inform the design of optimal CI/CD pipelines for an AlwaysOn application
 author: Customer Architecture Team ms.author: hjscherer ms.date: 02/01/2022